 Another healthy option that you have is using pumpkins instead of potatoes.
-The naturally sweet vegetables are nutritious, low in calorie and easy to prepare.
-The sweet and salty taste of these fries make it quite different from the unhealthy and greasy French fries that we like to eat.
-Cut the pumpkins and coat it with the desired spices.
+The naturally sweet vegetables are nutritious, low in calories, and easy to prepare.
+The sweet and salty taste of these fries makes them quite different from the unhealthy and greasy French fries that we like to eat.
+Cut the pumpkins and coat them with the desired spices.
 Add oil and heat the KENT Fryer and Curry Cooker at 130°C. Fry the pumpkin slices and serve with your desired dip.

 4. Green Banana Fries

 This is another healthy option for kids.
-The best part is these taste better and are more nutritious than the ready made fries that we eat.
+The best part is these taste better and is more nutritious than the ready-made fries that we eat.
 Green bananas are a healthy option as they are loaded with essential vitamins.
-The best part is green bananas don’t have the strong flavor, which makes it ideal for preparing yummy French fries.
+The best part is green bananas don’t have a strong flavor, which makes them ideal for preparing yummy French fries.
 To retain the healthy nutrients, you can use extra virgin olive oil to fry the fries instead of vegetable oil.

 5. Beetroot Fries